Aspartame: History

-Aspartame was discovered in 1965 by James M. Schlatter, a chemist working for G.D.
-Searle & Company.
+Aspartame was discovered by accident in 1965 by James M. Schlatter, a chemist working for G.D.
+Searle & Company in Skokie, Illinois.
 Schlatter had synthesized aspartame as an intermediate step in generating a tetrapeptide of the hormone gastrin, for use in assessing an anti-ulcer drug candidate.
 He discovered its sweet taste when he licked his finger, which had become contaminated with aspartame, to lift up a piece of paper.
 Torunn Atteraas Garin participated in the development of aspartame as an artificial sweetener.

 In 1975, prompted by issues regarding Flagyl and Aldactone, an FDA task force team reviewed 25 studies submitted by the manufacturer, including 11 on aspartame.
 The team reported "serious deficiencies in Searle's operations and practices".
 The FDA sought to authenticate 15 of the submitted studies against the supporting data.
 In 1979, the Center for Food Safety and Applied Nutrition (CFSAN) concluded, since many problems with the aspartame studies were minor and did not affect the conclusions, the studies could be used to assess aspartame's safety.

 In 1980, the FDA convened a Public Board of Inquiry (PBOI) consisting of independent advisors charged with examining the purported relationship between aspartame and brain cancer.
 The PBOI concluded aspartame does not cause brain damage, but it recommended against approving aspartame at that time, citing unanswered questions about cancer in laboratory rats.

 In 1983, the FDA approved aspartame for use in carbonated beverages and for use in other beverages, baked goods, and confections in 1993.
 In 1996, the FDA removed all restrictions from aspartame, allowing it to be used in all foods.
+As of May 2023, the FDA stated that it regards aspartame as a safe food ingredient when consumed within the acceptable daily intake level of 50 mg per kg of body weight per day.

 Several European Union countries approved aspartame in the 1980s, with EU-wide approval in 1994.
-The SCF reviewed subsequent safety studies and reaffirmed the approval in 2002.
-The EFSA reported in 2006 that the previously established ADI was appropriate, after reviewing yet another set of studies.
+The Scientific Committee on Food (SCF) reviewed subsequent safety studies and reaffirmed the approval in 2002.
+The European Food Safety Authority (EFSA) reported in 2006 that the previously established Acceptable daily intake (ADI) was appropriate, after reviewing yet another set of studies.